miliar/database-adapters/README.md

 # Adapters for MySql, Bigquery and CSV.
-Easy data transfer from one adapter to an other.
+Prototype for easy data transfer between MySql, Bigquery and CSV.